drvinceknight/unpeudemath/_drafts/on_testing_degeneracy_of_games.md

 (2, 1): [6, 1], (2, 0): [0, 3], (1, 0): [2, 2], (1, 1): [5, 6]}
 {% endhighlight %}

-What is presently implemented in Sage is that we can obtain the Nash equilibria of games:
+Currently, within Sage, we can obtain the Nash equilibria of games:

 {% highlight python %}
 sage: g.obtain_nash()
 [[(0, 1/3, 2/3), (1/3, 2/3)], [(4/5, 1/5, 0), (2/3, 1/3)], [(1, 0, 0), (1, 0)]]
 {% endhighlight %}

-We see that this game has 3 Nash equilibrium.
-For each of them we see that the supports (number of non zero entries) of both players' strategies are/have? the same size.
-This is in fact a theoretic certainty when games are **non degenerate**.
+We see that this game has 3 Nash equilibria.
+For each, we see that the supports (the number of non zero entries) of both players' strategies are the same size.
+This is, in fact, a theoretical certainty when games are **non degenerate**.

 If we modify the game slightly: